hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `creation_source_database_id` - (Optional) The ID of the source database from which to create the new database.
 This should only be used for databases with `create_mode` values that use another database as reference.
 Changing this forces a new resource to be created.

+-> **Note:** When configuring a secondary database, please be aware of the constraints for the `sku_name` property, as noted below, for both the primary and secondary databases.
+The `sku_name` of the secondary database may be inadvertently changed to match that of the primary when an incompatible combination of SKUs is detected by the provider.

 * `collation` - (Optional) Specifies the collation of the database.
 Changing this forces a new resource to be created.

 * `elastic_pool_id` - (Optional) Specifies the ID of the elastic pool containing this database.